ivcap-works/gene-onology-term-mapper/README.md

 poetry self add poetry-plugin-ivcap
 ```

-ANd confirm the installation of the plugin:
+Add confirm the installation of the plugin:

 ```bash
 poetry ivcap version